Can AI Detect Wash Trading? Evidence from NFTs: Introduction

 In traditional stock and commodity markets, wash trading has been deemed illegal since 1936.
 This malpractice involves either a single actor or a coalition of actors engaging in self-directed trades to artificially manipulate market activity, aiming to exploit these distortions for profit.
 The SEC rigorously polices such activities in conventional financial markets; however, cryptocurrencies remain less stringently regulated.
 The anonymization of accounts mentioned above allows crypto traders to manipulate the appearance of market demand by easily creating and trading between multiple anonymous accounts.
 Accordingly, this subject is of considerable interest and debate to regulators, practitioners, and academics \citep{cryptowashtrading, decrypt2023wash, NFTWashProfit, GameofNFTs, NFTSuspicious}.

-Addressing wash trading in cryptocurrencies is complex: Approximately 83.3\% of crypto trades occur on private, centralized exchanges like Binance, which often conduct off-chain transactions, limiting transparency (\citealt{DEXsVol}).
-These exchanges usually provide only basic details such as trade pair and size, without revealing trader identities, making wash trading detection challenging.
-Additionally, there might be little incentive for these exchanges to combat wash trading, as the resulting inflated trading volumes can be advantageous.
-To tackle this challenge, current research utilizes sophisticated statistical methods for pattern recognition.
-Studies like \citep{cryptowashtrading} estimate that up to 70\% of the traded value on some exchanges could be attributed to wash trading—an alarming finding.
-However, without access to direct wash trading data, the accuracy of such indirect approaches remains open for debate.
+Addressing wash trading in cryptocurrencies presents a complex challenge.
+Approximately 83.3\% of crypto trades occur on private, centralized exchanges---such as Binance---that typically conduct off-chain transactions, thereby limiting transparency (\citealt{DEXsVol}).
+These platforms usually provide only rudimentary details (e.g., trading pair and size) while withholding trader identities, which complicates wash trading detection.
+Moreover, these exchanges may have little incentive to curb wash trading since inflated trading volumes can be beneficial.
+To overcome these challenges, current research leverages leaked insider data from hacks \citep{BitcoinWashTrading} and advanced statistical methods for pattern recognition \citep{cryptowashtrading}.
+The latter study estimates that up to 70\% of the traded value on certain exchanges may be attributed to wash trading---an alarming finding.
+While these approaches have advanced our understanding meaningfully, the lack of systematic access to timely public data continues to constrain their accuracy and their ability to capture live, ongoing market activity.

+This paper seeks to bridge this gap by focusing on a specific segment of crypto markets: Non-Fungible Tokens (NFTs).
+These tokens are unique for their on-chain trading nature and inherent transaction transparency.
+NFTs are usually traded on decentralized exchanges, where every transaction is recorded on a public ledger, revealing comprehensive details including the identities (wallet addresses) of buyers and sellers.
+Such transparency facilitates a more direct analysis of trading patterns, better enabling the identification of practices like wash trading.
+Consequently, NFTs provide a distinct advantage in data transparency and pattern identification compared to traditional centralized exchanges.
+In particular, NFT data can help answer several interrelated questions: